BedirK/PowerBI-Projects/Projects/Project02/README.md

 " dashboard outputs:

 - VIC State experienced a consistent sales rise from January 2016 onwards.
-- John Gardner in NSW State played a significant role in ready-wear sales.
-Ready-wear outperformed Bellings notably in NSW.
+- John Gardner in NSW State played a significant role in ready-wear sales and ready-wear outperformed bellings, particularly in this state.
-- Bruce Curran held the highest sales, marking a substantial portion of total sales, contrasting starkly with Ella Hickman's lower sales contribution.
+- Bruce Curran held the highest sales, marking a substantial portion of total sales, in contrast to Ella Hickman's lower sales contribution.